-8.1 The development of the Corporate Plan has been informed by analysis of information on Croydon's diverse population and the specific needs of service users and local communities (including those who share a protected characteristic).
-Sources used include the Croydon Observatory, annual Joint Strategic Needs Assessments and the Foundation report of the Opportunity and Fairness Commission, together with extensive consultation with the public and our service users, and performance data across key service areas.
+- 8.1 The development of the Liveability and Independence Strategies has been informed by analysis of information on Croydon's diverse population and the specific needs of service users and local communities (including those who share a protected characteristic).
+Sources used include the Croydon Observatory, annual Joint Strategic Needs Assessments and the Foundation report of the Opportunity and Fairness Commission, together with extensive consultation with the public and our service users, and performance data across key service areas. - 8.2 From this analysis the key inequalities and inclusion issues that the Independence and Liveability Strategies aim to address are: - Health inequalities including differences in life expectancy, obesity, the physical health of people who suffer mental health concerns

-- 8.2 From this analysis the key inequalities and inclusion issues that the Corporate Plan aims to address are: - Health inequalities including differences in life expectancy, obesity, the physical health of people who suffer mental health concerns - Poverty differences in income, child poverty, older people's poverty, inwork poverty, especially among women, as well as food and fuel poverty - Education including attainment and lifelong learning, and the significant proportion of young people leaving school with no qualification - Employment including young people not in employment, education or training, long-term unemployment, lone parents, disabled people, women - Community safety including fear of crime, hate crime, domestic abuse and sexual violence, child sexual exploitation, bullying, trafficking, - Population change to plan for and manage change, including ensuring new and existing communities have opportunities to integrate - Housing including homelessness, affordable homes, temporary accommodation and use of empty properties - Social and civic participation including the community, faith and voluntary sector, digital inclusion, social isolation, volunteering, and voting and involvement in community activity, especially among women and the young - Community relations, greater community response and opportunity for meaningful interaction between different groups of people. - 8.3 The Corporate Plan's three strategic priorities will support delivery of three strategic priorities in the Council's Equality and Inclusion Policy 2014-16: - Make Croydon a place of opportunity and fairness by tackling inequality, disadvantage and exclusion. - Encourage local people to be independent and resilient by providing responsive and accessible services and offering excellent customer care. - Improve empowerment and participation by strengthening partnership work with community, faith and voluntary sectors. - 8.4 The Council is developing a three year programme of equality analyses of key Council functions to identify the service needs of residents (including those who share a protected characteristic) and define actions that can be taken to deliver better outcomes for local people.
-Equality analyses have already been carried out in respect of some projects in the Corporate Plan and the findings have been shared through Cabinet reports.
-As further projects contained in the Corporate Plan and supporting strategiesare developed, equality analyses will be completed and findings will be used to inform the delivery of the strategies. - 8.5 A detailed equality analysis for the Corporate Plan will be provided through the work of the Croydon's Opportunity and Fairness Commission.
-Its report and recommendations, due in January 2016, supported by the qualitative and quantitative research undertaken, will be used to review the priorities set out in the Corporate Plan.
+- Poverty differences in income, child poverty, older people's poverty, inwork poverty, especially among women, as well as food and fuel poverty - Education including attainment and lifelong learning, and the significant proportion of young people leaving school with no qualification - Employment including young people not in employment, education or training, long-term unemployment, lone parents, disabled people, women - Community safety including fear of crime, hate crime, domestic abuse and sexual violence, child sexual exploitation, bullying, trafficking, - Population change to plan for and manage change, including ensuring new and existing communities have opportunities to integrate - Housing including homelessness, affordable homes, temporary accommodation and use of empty properties - Social and civic participation including the community, faith and voluntary sector, digital inclusion, social isolation, volunteering, and voting and involvement in community activity, especially among women and the young - Community relations, greater community response and opportunity for meaningful interaction between different groups of people. - 8.3 Delivery of the Liveability and Independence Strategies will also enable the Council to support delivery of three strategic priorities in the Council's Equality and Inclusion Policy 2014-16: - Make Croydon a place of opportunity and fairness by tackling inequality, disadvantage and exclusion. - Encourage local people to be independent and resilient by providing responsive and accessible services and offering excellent customer care. - Improve empowerment and participation by strengthening partnership work with community, faith and voluntary sectors.